Ankebod/dss-thesis/README.md

 - Experiments: setting up a class for validation and testing :question:
 - Analysis: running experiments and making result tables :boom:

-The analysis script can be run as a standalone to obtain the final results tables.
+The analysis script can be run as a stand alone to obtain the final results tables.